 Vice Mayor Beverly Williams

-She attended and completed nursing school at the Washington Vocational School at the U.S. Navy Hospital, Pensacola, Florida.
-Serving as the Board President of The Irma Hunter Wesley Child Care Development Center, she was instrumental in the organization and training of disadvantaged mothers, which enabled them to have daycare while receiving training to enter the work force.
-She was an advisor of an organization called, FOAM Females On A Mission, that focused on the education and prevention of teen pregnancy.
-Beverly is a past member of the 100 Black Women of Broward, volunteers at the Lauderdale Lakes Library, where she served as president of Friends of the Lauderdale Lakes and President of the Eastgate Homeowner Association.
-She has organized numerous National Nights out against Crime in Lauderdale Lakes, which educates the public on crime prevention.
+Vice Mayor Williams attended and completed nursing school at the Washington Vocational School at the U.S. Naval Hospital in Pensacola, Florida.
+She was raised to understand how important it is to serve others.
+She was Board President for years for the Irma H. Hunter Day Care Center in Fort Lauderdale, where she was instrumental in the organization and training of disadvantaged mothers, which enabled them to have daycare while receiving training to be able to enter the workforce.
+She was an advisor for the organization called “FOAM” Females On A Mission, which focused on the education and prevention of teen pregnancy.
+Beverly is a past member of 100 Black Women of Broward, past President of Friends of Lauderdale Lakes Library for 5 years and African American Research Library (AARLCC) in Ft.
+Lauderdale.
+She is also the past President of Eastgate Homeowners Association.
+She organized numerous “National Night Out against Crime” events in Lauderdale Lakes, an event that educates the public on crime prevention.

 Vice Mayor Beverly Williams was named to the Broward County Women’s Hall of Fame in 2002; was honored by Alpha Kappa Alpha Sorority Incorporated, Zeta Rho Omega Chapter in 2010 Top Hat of Distinction Award.
 She is a Committee member for the Democratic Party of Broward County; past board member of Florida Medical Center, member of Piney Grove First Baptist Church; past chair of Lauderdale Lakes Community Council, and a member of the Broward Sheriff Citizens On Patrol, (COPS).